wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.8.1 =
+Upgrade to 1.8.1 to get the ability to have different landing pages based on the user's score, give users certificates, and an additional customizable text section at the end of quiz.
+Plus minor design changes to quiz and Quiz Dashboard and lots of bug fixes.

 = 1.7.1 =
 This update adds new widgets to Quiz Dashboard, adds a timer mechanism, and fixes several minor bugs.